-Transit Weekend is full of fun, music, conversations, and helpful advice for middle school students.
-They'll experience exciting sessions, small group discussions, and a great afternoon of free time with their friends.
-All this without leaving town!
-Our main sessions are held at our local churches, and small groups spend the night in host homes.
+At Transit Weekend, students will experience exciting and helpful sessions, quality time with their small groups, and an afternoon of free-time fun—all this without leaving town!
+Our main sessions are held at Woodstock City Church, and small groups spend the night in host homes.

 We offer financial assistance to families who need help due to a financial hardship.
 After the team reviews your application, they will determine if your student qualifies for a reduced rate and the amount.
 Our funding is limited, so a reduced rate is not guaranteed.
 Apply Here!

 Will cellphones be allowed for this event?

 In order to maximize your student’s overall camp experience, all cellphones will be collected at check-in on Friday.
 (In fact, we prefer cellphones be left at home.)
 Small group leaders will keep collected phones in a bag in case of emergency.

 How will parents be contacted in case of an emergency?

 Someone on staff will call the phone number you provided when you registered your student.
 We will provide you with a main staff contact for Transit Weekend the week of the event, along with additional information about the weekend.

 Will there be a medical professional at Transit Weekend?

 Yes.
 We will have an EMT present during the main sessions.
 If your student is on medication, there will be a form to fill out at check-in.